A Distributed Intelligence Architecture for B5G Network Automation: Abstract

 \section{Abstract}

-Network automation is gaining significant attention in the development of B5G networks, primarily for reducing operational complexity, expenditures and improving network efficiency.
-Concurrently operating closed loops aiming for individual optimization targets may cause conflicts which, left unresolved, would lead to significant degradation in network Key Performance Indicators (KPIs), thereby resulting in sub-optimal network performance.
-Centralized coordination, albeit optimal, is impractical in large scale networks and for time-critical applications.
-Decentralized approaches are therefore envisaged in the evolution to B5G and subsequently, 6G networks.
-This work explores pervasive intelligence for conflict resolution in network automation, as an alternative to centralized orchestration.
-A Q-Learning decentralized approach to network automation is proposed, and an application to network slice auto-scaling is designed and evaluated.
-Preliminary results highlight the potential of the proposed scheme and justify further research work in this direction.
+The management of networks is automated by closed loops.
+Concurrent closed loops aiming for individual optimization cause conflicts which, left unresolved, leads to significant degradation in performance indicators, resulting in sub-optimal network performance.
+Centralized optimization avoids conflicts, but impractical in large-scale networks for time-critical applications.
+Distributed, pervasive intelligence is therefore envisaged in the evolution to B5G networks.
+In this letter, we propose a Q-Learning-based distributed architecture (QLC), addressing the conflict issue by encouraging cooperation among intelligent agents.
+We design a realistic B5G network slice auto-scaling model and validate the performance of QLC via simulations, justifying further research in this direction.